-Troupe Da Da, by way of Oyin Hardy, has been a part of the amazing ODUNDE celebration in Philadelphia for over 30 years.
+Troupe Da Da, by way of Oyin Hardy and Philly African Dance, has been a part of the amazing ODUNDE celebration in Philadelphia for over 30 years.
 They have danced, sang, smiled and sharing their passion for West African Dance to the City of Philadelphia.

 By taking a look at these different forms of dance, it is clear that West Africa has influenced Cuban culture.
 These dances hold secrets and influence that tell the story of the African slave trade and the rich tradition that has been passed down by people for generations.

 Deeply rooted in Yoruba tribal culture, the masked dancer on stilts, called masquerade, performs traditional and acrobatic ballet style of stilt-walking from the region of West Africa consisting of Guinea, Liberia and the Ivory Coast.
 The masquerade, or ‘Tall Spirit’, acts as the spiritual authority of the village and community and, along with the music accompaniment, comes to bring good luck, peace, prosperity and balance in all of nature.